Bachelor of Science Degree

 DEN 435 Advanced Dental Hygiene Practice I

 This course will provide students the opportunity to advance their instrumentation and patient management skills through the participation in a dental hygiene residency program at various health care settings.
 Additionally, this course will emphasize the treatment of the periodontally involved patient including assessment, treatment planning, implementation of care and maintenance.
 Students will apply the concepts of peer evaluation and interprofessional education to prepare them for the demands of treating the more complicated patient in today’s healthcare environment.
 Time management skills will be enhanced in order to prepare students for demanding patient schedules in the workplace.
-Prerequisite(s): DEN 340 and DEN 345 with a grade of C or higher.
+Prerequisite(s): DEN 302 and DEN 340 and DEN 345 with a grade of C or higher.
 Corequisite(s): DEN 430

 DEN 440 Senior Seminar II